anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/transfers_to_ethereum.md

 list of pending transactions.
 However, it should be the eventually every pending transaction is covered by the root or it times out.

-## Replay Protection and timeouts
+## Replay Protection

+State updates in Namada result in the increment of the value of a monotonically growing nonce, that is signed together with the root of the Bridge Pool.
+The `Bridge` smart contract's nonce of transfers to Ethereum is kept in sync with Namada's, upon relay calls.
+This behavior should contribute to avoiding replay attacks on Ethereum events related to transfers to Ethereum, as it assigns a unique id on a snapshot of the Bridge Pool.
+Ethereum events arriving at the ledger with a nonce different from the next expected nonce are rejected.

+## Timeouts

+Pending transfers to Ethereum sitting in the Bridge Pool for some duration of
-It is important that nonces are used to prevent copies of the same transaction being submitted multiple times.
-Since we do not want to enforce an order on the transactions, these nonces should land in a range.
-As a consequence of this, it is possible that transactions in the Bridge Pool will time out.
-Transactions that timed out should revert the state changes on Namada including refunding the paid in fees.
+$T_{dur}$ blocks are subjected to timeouts.
+The exact value of $T_{dur}$, for now, is the minimum duration in blocks of an epoch.
+Transactions that time out should revert the state changes in Namada, including refunding the paid fees and escrowed assets.